fatiando/2023-image/README.md

 transformations to regular grids; forward modelling gravity and magnetic fields using different sources such as point sources, dipoles, rectangular prisms and tesseroids (a.k.a. spherical coordinates).
-It also include tools for interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and for reading geophysical data from industry formats, like Oasis Montaj® GRD files.
+It also includes tools for interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and for reading geophysical data from industry formats, like Oasis Montaj® GRD files.
 Fatiando a Terra follows the higher standards in software development following